jackdawe/MBP/README.md

 ### Example

+## Planning actions with Gradient Based Planner (GBP)

+An agent uses a learnt forward model to find the actions that will maximize its reward.
+The command randomly puts an agent on a chosen map, executes GBP and

+### Command

 # Full example on how to make the model based planner work

 In this section I will give you a "to reproduce" example whith all the steps that you should take to make the model based planner perform well.